-Opening and closing
+10. Opening and closing

-At the start of a meeting a community board may choose to recognise the civic importance of the occasion through some form of reflection.
+Community boards may, at the start of a meeting, choose to recognise the civic importance of the occasion through some form of reflection.
 This could be an expression of community values, a reminder of the contribution of members who have gone before or a formal welcome, such as a mihi whakatau.

 Options for opening a meeting could include a karakia timitanga, mihi whakatau, or pōwhiri as well as a karakia whakamutunga to close a meeting where appropriate.

-10. Quorum
+11. Quorum

-10.1 Community Board
+11.1 Community board meetings